stayForward09/Rythm_react_gatsby/src/pages/team/eleonora-baio.md

   <img src="/assets/img_1805.jpg" alt="undefined"/>

   <blockquote class="otro-blockquote">She is an awesome, kind, funny and open coach and one of the best coaches I’ve ever met.
-Loved making new routine with her and it’s already my favourite\\*\\*She is an awesome, kind, funny and open coach and one of the best coaches I’ve ever met.
+Loved making new routine with her and it’s already my favourite.
+She is an awesome, kind, funny and open coach and one of the best coaches I’ve ever met.
 Loved making new routine with her and it’s already my favourite<span>Amane</span></blockquote>

   <blockquote class="otro-blockquote">Eleonora was really welcoming when i first came to the club which was really nice because it made me feel comfortable moving to a new club<span>Elizabeth P.</span></blockquote>